-Partway through the construction of the Thai-Burma Railway, the IJA Railway Engineers began a 90 km road link that spanned the isthmus from Chumphon to KraBuri from which supplies could be ferried into Burma across the Kra River.
+Partway through the construction of the Thai-Burma Railway, the IJA Railway Engineers began a 90 km road link that spanned the isthmus from Chumphon to KraBuri from which supplies could be ferried into Burma via the Kra River.
 Apparently no attempt was made to bridge that river.
+Instead the rail line turned south and followed the river all the way to Fachi.
+This small port town was just a short way upstream from Victoria Point — the southernmost point of Burma.
 Construction was completed by NOV 43.

 As with the TBR, this link was rather ineffective and was used for only a few months before Allied bombing disrupted the line and much of the material was re-cycled into completing or maintaining the TBR itself.

 It is estimated that over 100,000 Malay/Tamil romusha were impressed to lay these rails.
-There are no (reliable) accounts of any Allied POWs working here.
+There were seemingly a few hundred Allied POWs working here having been moved from Kanchanaburi after they completed the TBR.
 Conditions for the romusha in the jungles were at least as bad as those on the TBR and the death-toll (albeit unrecorded) is estimated to have been even worse than the TBR.

 Seemingly in anticipation of a need to evacuate its troops from the Burma Theater, the IJA transferred Allied POWs to Prachuap Khiri Khan.
 These came mainly from the large hospital complex in Nakorn Pathom.
 There are also reports that some came from the ChungKai camp.
 About 1000 in all were ‘recruited’ of whom only 700-750 returned but even many of those perished prior to liberation due to the harsh conditions.
 Apparently, the majority were British POWs but a few others (Dutch & Australian) were seemingly mixed in.